India Omnichannel Retail Platform Market: Complete Guide for Mid-Market Store Chains 2026

 Customer Data Fragmented across locations Unified customer profiles

 Payment ecosystem integration requires support for UPI, digital wallets, and traditional payment methods.
 The platform should integrate natively with Indian payment providers like Razorpay, PhonePe, and Paytm rather than requiring additional third-party integrations.
+In 2026, support for cryptocurrency payments and Buy Now Pay Later options is becoming increasingly important.

 💡Pro TipEvaluate platforms based on their offline capabilities first, then online features, since store operations must continue regardless of internet connectivity in the Indian market.